 It is common for officers to require additional verifications for K-1 visa applications.
 This can be particularly burdensome when the fiancé(e) had previously received a U.S. visa to visit their U.S. partner and shortly after getting proposed to.

-On many occasions, couples would apply for a B visa because it could be relatively easier to get compared to a K-visa and don’t have the psychological weight of marrying once the fiancé(e) arrives.
-However, right after the fiancé(e) returns back to their home country, their U.S. citizen would propose.
-Later they would apply for a K-1 visa.
-On the facts, this kind of situation can fall under Section 212(a)(6)(C)(i) – misrepresentation decision.
-This would result in a ban to U.S. entry and would require a waiver.
+On many occasions, couples would apply for a B-2 visa because it could be relatively easier to get compared to a K-visa and doesn’t have the psychological weight of marrying once the fiancé(e) arrives.
+However, right after the fiancé(e) returns to their home country, their U.S. citizen would propose.
+Later, they would apply for a K-1 visa.
+This kind of situation can fall under Section 212(a)(6)(C)(i) – misrepresentation decision.
+This would result in a ban on U.S. entry and would require a waiver.

 It’s a hard task to keep track of the requirements, know which forms apply to your situation, and submit your first-ever immigration application.
 Let VisaNation make the process easy for you.
 Get started today!